top of page

 What kind of course was I searching for?
 A course on how to sell courses, of course!

-Then I spoke with one of her people during the phone call.
-Seemed a likable fellow.
-He made small talk at the beginning, asked where I was from.
+Then, I spoke with one of her people during the phone call.
+He seemed like a likable fellow.
+He made small talk at the beginning and asked where I was from.
 He wasn't overly aggressive with me, but he obviously was sending me through what seemed like a scripted sequence of talking points.
-Even the opening chit chat felt scripted.
+Even the opening chit-chat felt scripted.

-So I asked him how much it costs.
+So I asked him how much it cost.

-He said very cooly and calmly, with a wave of his hand like it was nothing - "$8,600."
+He said very cooly and calmly, waving his hand like it was nothing - "$8,600."
 I know for some, that is nothing.
 And good for them.
 But it's definitely something for me.
 A lot of something.

 "Yeah, I don't have that."